The Audi e-tron is an all-electric SUV that starts from £59,885 – it’s an impressive vehicle that will tick almost every single box.

 For a demo of the Audi e-tron’s audio system head on over to our YouTube channel.

-In the B&O system, there are sixteen speakers dotted around the cabin.
+With the B&O system, there are sixteen speakers dotted around the cabin.
 At the front, there are: three loudspeakers in the dashboard, one loudspeaker in each A-pillar and a further two in each of the front doors.
 Around the back, you’ll find: two loudspeakers in each of the rear doors, one in each D-pillar and finally a subwoofer integrated within the luggage compartment floor in the boot.
 Combined with a 15-channel amplifier, these speakers output 705 watts of total power.

 As a result, the system outputs a hefty low-end response in DJ Khaled’s 2017 single,‘I’m the One’ – namely in the mid-bass frequencies.
 Throughout the song, the B&O system manages to keep up in reproducing both an accurate and punchy response, especially when a single notch is added to the ‘Bass’ EQ through the MMI system.